SEND Offer at Lyneham Primary School

 - What are the arrangements for consulting and involving children with SEN in their education?

 Children with SEND are represented in proportion to their numbers in the school on our School Council.
-Progress towards their targets is reviewed on their Pupil Passport with the child and children’s self-evaluation is actively encouraged throughout the school.
-Children are supported where necessary to think of areas for development and how best to develop in these areas in school and at home.
-Child survey forms are used at annual reviews and throughout the year to obtain children’s views about their SEN, their support and any modifications to this support which children feel may be helpful for them.
+All pupils are taught to self-assess and reflect on their personal academic aspirations.
+Child survey forms are used at annual reviews and throughout the year to obtain children’s views about their learning, what helps them and what they would like to improve on.
 Pupil voice is strong in the SEN Pupil Passports and pupil voice is sought during the SEND monitoring process carried out by the SENCo throughout the year.
-All pupils are taught to self-assess and reflect on their personal academic aspirations (formerly Tickable Targets).

 - What are the arrangements for assessing and reviewing pupils’ progress?

-- Use of a whole school SEN provision map to collate and evaluate the progress of pupils with SEN. Teachers and core area leaders evaluate Wave 1 and 2 provision on class provision maps/ AfL grids at pupil progress meetings and report to governors on outcomes.
+- Use of a whole school Wave 3 provision map to collate and evaluate the progress of pupils accessing interventions that are additional to in class support.
+Teachers and core area leaders evaluate Wave 1 and 2 provision on class planning, learning walks and Wave 2/ AfL grids at pupil progress meetings and report to governors on outcomes.

 - Class teachers use their class provision map/AfL grids to support assessment and feedback processes.

-- Evaluation of SEN Targets with parents and children.
+- Evaluation of Outcomes with parents and children through the annual review process.

 - Use of standardised assessment data/progress rates, pre- and post- interventions.